alan-turing-institute/DH-RSE-Summer-School/Day 5/README.md

 The final day of the Summer School will focus on getting a broader view of the present and future of the community growing at the intersection of Digital Humanities & Research Software Engineering.

-After a general introduction, the day will be kick off with a talk from **David DeRoure** on
+After a general introduction, the day will be kick off with a talk from **David De Roure** on

 Next, **Jane Winters** will